bcgsc/abyss/README.md

 Installation
 ================================================================================

-## Install ABySS using Conda
+## Install ABySS using Conda (recommended)

 If you have the [Conda](https://docs.conda.io/en/latest/) package manager (Linux, MacOS) installed, run:

 	conda install -c bioconda abyss

+Or you can install ABySS in a dedicated environment:

+    conda create -n abyss-env
+    conda activate abyss-env
+    conda install -c bioconda abyss

 ## Install ABySS using Homebrew

 If you have the [Homebrew](https://brew.sh) package manager (Linux, MacOS) installed, run:

 	brew install abyss

-## Install ABySS using apt-get

-If you have the [apt-get](https://help.ubuntu.com/community/AptGet/Howto) package manager (Ubuntu, Debian, or any distributions derived from those) installed, run:

-	sudo apt-get install abyss

 ## Install ABySS on Windows